rclone/rclone/MANUAL.md

 You can also use the separate command `rmdir` or `rmdirs` to delete empty directories only.

-For example, to delete all files bigger than 100MBytes, you may first want to check what would be deleted (use either):
+For example, to delete all files bigger than 100 MiB, you may first want to check what would be deleted (use either):

     rclone --min-size 100M lsl remote:path
     rclone --dry-run --min-size 100M delete remote:path